mizma/flatbox/original-hardware/README.md

 # Flatbox: Low profile hitbox-layout fightstick

+**NOTE: This is the original design files as it was forked on 2022/07/18.
+For the latest design, refer to [jfedor2/flatbox](https://github.com/jfedor2/flatbox)**

 This repository contains 3D-printable models, PCB design files and code needed to make an arcade controller that looks like this:

 ![Assembled Flatbox](hardware-rev2/images/Flatbox-rev2b-finished-product.jpg)